-Marketing is not sales – period.
-Many businesses unknowingly interchange these two words marketing and sales (and its roles).
-Sometimes businesses will seek out a sales manager but instead run an ad for a marketing manager.
-The irony is not lost here, the word ‘marketing’ may have a better reputation than its ‘sales’ counterpart, so the company will seek to promote a better job title to attract better candidates.
-However, these are distinctly different roles.
-Marketing, when performed well (and strategically), will work harmoniously with sales (and other departments) and one cannot flourish without the other.
+Marketing is not sales.
+Sometimes businesses will seek out a sales role to fill but will advertise it as a marketing manager position to widen the scope.
+Maybe ‘marketing’ has a better reputation than its ‘sales’ counterpart, to promote a better job title for attracting better candidates?
+Marketing, when performed well, will work harmoniously with sales (and other departments) and one cannot succeed without the other.

-Sadly, when a business sees revenue drop, one of the first departments to experience cuts is marketing.
+Unfortunately, when a business sees revenue drop, one of the first departments to experience budget cuts is marketing.
 Will an angler sell his fishing rod if he’s unsuccessful at sea?
-Hardly.
-Instead, he may want to find out what nearby lakes are getting the highest yields of the desired fish, change fishing rods, try different lures, testing each of their results, look at competitors’ success, etc. Sound familiar?
+Most likely, s/he may want to find out what nearby lakes are getting the highest yields of the desired type of fish, try different lures, test results, look at competitors’ success, etc. Sound familiar?

-- Research: Research and create plans to attract and influence specific audiences to respond (step-by-step guide, based on metrics, data, to reach your potential customers and long term business goals).
-Long-term plans.
+- Research: Marketers research and create marketing plans to attract, influence and motivate specific audiences to respond.
+They define step-by-step guides, leveraging metrics and data, to reach potential customers and long-term business goals.

 Solve a Problem, Sell to the Customer

-In small businesses, sales and marketing are usually managed by the same department (or by same person).
-Where a marketing executive will use research, data, trends, multiple sources of information to develop a long-term plan, a sales executive will focus on how to gain the most business for today – meeting quarterly revenue targets and typically driven by commissions.
+Growing businesses usually start by managing sales and marketing together with one team – and sometimes with one person.
+Where a marketing executive will use research, data, trends, multiple sources of information to develop a long-term plan with actionable activities and check points along the way.
+A sales executive will focus on how to gain the most business for today – meeting quarterly revenue targets.
+They are typically driven by commissions and short-term gain.